JamesNK/BookOfDotNetOSS/docs/strong-naming.md

 ## What should I do?

-Strong-naming an assembly ensures that most people can use it, and .NET Core removes the main problem with strong-naming.
+Applications don't need to strong name most of the time, but strong naming is recommended for .NET OSS libraries.
+Strong-naming a library's assembly ensures that most people can use it, and .NET Core removes the main problem with strong-naming.

-**✔️ CONSIDER** strong-naming your project assemblies.
+**✔️ CONSIDER** strong-naming your library's assemblies.

 **✔️ CONSIDER** checking in the key used to strong-name into your source control system.